-Polskie Górnictwo Naftowe i Gazownictwo Spółka Akcyjna (PGNiG S.A.), with its registered office in Warsaw, ul.
-Marcina Kasprzaka 25, was incorporated through transformation of the state-owned enterprise Polskie Górnictwo Naftowe i Gazownictwo into a state-owned stock company.
-The Deed of Transformation, together with the Company's Articles of Association, were executed in the form of a notarial deed (No. A 18871/96 in the Register of Notarial Deeds) on October 21st 1996.

-On October 30th 1996, the Company was entered in the commercial register under the name of Polskie Górnictwo Naftowe i Gazownictwo S.A. of Warsaw, under No. RHB 48382.
-As of the date of entry in the commercial register, the Company became a legal entity.
-On November 14th 2001, it was entered into the register of entrepreneurs of the National Court Register under No. 0000059492.
+Polskie Górnictwo Naftowe i Gazownictwo Spółka Akcyjna (PGNiG SA), registered office in Warsaw, ul.
+Marcina Kasprzaka 25, was established through transformation of the state-owned enterprise Polskie Górnictwo Naftowe i Gazownictwo into a state-owned stock company.
+On October 30th 1996, the Company was entered in the commercial register as Polskie Górnictwo Naftowe i Gazownictwo SA of Warsaw, under entry No. RHB 48382.
+On November 14th 2001, PGNiG SA was entered into the Register of Entrepreneurs of the National Court Register under No. KRS 0000059492.

-Currently, the share capital of PGNiG S.A. amounts to PLN 5.9bn and is divided into 5,900,000,000 shares with a par value of PLN 1 per share.
+On May 24th 2005, the Polish Securities and Exchange Commission admitted PGNiG shares to public trading.
+The Company floated its shares on the Warsaw Stock Exchange on September 23rd 2005.
+PGNiG shares have been listed on the Warsaw Stock Exchange since October 20th 2005.
+Currently, the share capital of PGNiG SA amounts to PLN 5.9bn and is divided into 5,900,000,000 shares with a par value of PLN 1 per share.